 Methamphetamine Contamination Disclosure

-Applicable to any property where the landlord has knowledge of possible contamination.
+Applicable to any property where the landlord has knowledge of possible contamination in Missouri.

-In Missouri, disclosure of any knowledge relating to methamphetamine manufacturing, use, or storage is legally required in a lease agreement.
-Only prior knowledge information has to be disclosed, and disclosure must be made regardless of if the person was convicted or involved.
+In Missouri, if there is knowledge of methamphetamine manufacturing, use, or storage, it is legally required to disclose this information in a lease agreement.
+Only prior knowledge information has to be disclosed, and must be made regardless of if the person was convicted or involved.

 Lead-Based Paint Disclosure